gvegayon/cli/01-fundamentals.md

 The first, most important thing you should know is how to ask for help.
 Beyond googling–or [duckduckgoing](https://duckduckgo.com)–or looking
-for answers in [StackOverflow](https://stackoverflow.com), you should know that most commands have their own documentation which can be accessed using the `man` command, or, if available, calling the function with the `-h` or `--help` flags.
+for answers in [StackOverflow](https://stackoverflow.com), you should know that most commands have their documentation which can be accessed using the `man` command, or, if available, calling the function with the `-h` or `--help` flags.
 Here are two examples:

 ``` bash
 # Manual of the cd command